STONEWALL HOTEL, SYDNEY, AUSTRALIA

 Stonewall prides itself on providing a safe, fun, gay and supportive environment that is complimented by our professional friendly staff.
 Stonewall is a place for everyone and is often referred to as Sydney’s Premier Gay and Lesbian venue.

-Stonewall provides entertainment every night of the week, featuring Sydney’s top DJ’s, Drag Performers, Dancers and Entertainment personalities.
-Stonewall has a long reputation for featuring the best of Sydney Drag and the hottest Male Dancers in town.
+Stonewall provides entertainment every night of the week, featuring Sydney’s top DJ’s, Drag Performers, Male Performers and Entertainment personalities.
+Stonewall has a long reputation for featuring the best of Sydney Drag and the hottest Male Performers in town.

 This Sydney club is known the world over and plays hosts to visitors from around the world.